It’s not easy (sometimes) being a royal, as in the British royal family.

 Wouldn’t he be doing a great service and setting an environmental example by renouncing his royal birthright, and raising his small family in a London flat?
 I doubt Princess Meghan would go for it, having just become a royal with all its fringe benefits.
 But, doing so would sharply reduce their carbon footprint.

-Edward, you see, was in love with an American soon-to-be divorcee named Wallace Warfield Simpson, but at the time he was forbidden to marry such a person.
-So he abdicated the throne to his kid brother, George VI.
+Edward, you see, was in love with an American soon-to-be divorcee named Wallis Warfield Simpson, but at the time he was forbidden to marry such a person.
+So he abdicated the throne to his kid brother, Albert, aka, “Bertie,” who was named after his great-grandfather.
+Bertie was coronated as King George VI.
 (Fyi, George is the father of Queen Elizabeth.)

-Historians believe, with the Nazis on the rise in the 1930’s, the world itself was way better off with George as king rather than the hapless Edward, but I digress.
-Edward and Wallace married and lived not so happily ever after, and became a trivial pursuit question.
-As an aside, the divorcee prohibition for royal marriages was junked in 2002, which enabled Harry to marry Meghan.
+Historians believe, with the Nazis on the rise in the 1930’s, the world itself was better off with George as king rather than the hapless Edward, but I digress.
+Edward and Wallis married and lived not so happily ever after, and became a Trivial Pursuit question.
+As an aside, the divorcee prohibition for royal marriages was junked in 2002, which enabled Harry to marry Meghan and his father Charles to marry his 2nd wife and true love, Camilla Parker Bowles, in 2005.

 Another consideration for Harry to jettison royalty is that he will never be king, now that he’s slipped to sixth in succession to the throne, way out of reach.
 He used to be third in line, behind his older brother and father, but William and Kate have reproduced beyond their own replacement rate, with three children and counting.